-VC101-103 Special Topics in Visual Communications
+VC101-103 Special Topics in Visual

-1-3 class hr/wk, 1-3 cr.
+Communications 1-3 class hr/wk, 1-3 cr.

-Offers a variable format class to gain an enhanced knowledge of software, current graphic arts issues, and industry standards.
+Offers a variable format class to gain an enhanced knowledge of software, current graphic arts issues, or industry standards.
 Presents different topics each term.
-Examples include graphics software, papers and inks, and interactive media.
 Course may be repeated for a maximum of six credits.
 Prerequisite: Enrollment in the Visual Communications program may be required for some topics and will be identified in the schedule of classes each term.
 Varies depending on the topic each term.
 Offered as needed